simonmichael/hledger_site/src/1.50/hledger.md

   significant digits
 - `--round=all` round all amounts and costs

-`soft` is good for non-lossy cleanup, formatting amounts more consistently where it\'s safe to do so.
+`soft` is good for non-lossy cleanup, displaying more consistent decimals where possible, without making entries unbalanced.

-`hard` and `all` can cause `print` to show invalid unbalanced journal entries; they may be useful eg for stronger cleanup, with manual fixups when needed.
+`hard` or `all` can be good for stronger cleanup, when decimal rounding is wanted.
+Note rounding can produce unbalanced journal entries, perhaps requiring manual fixup.

 #### print parseability

-print\'s output is usually a valid [hledger journal](#journal), and you can process it again with a second hledger command.
-This can be useful for certain kinds of search (though the same can be achieved with `expr:` queries now):
+Normally, print\'s output is a valid [hledger journal](#journal), which you can \"pipe\" to a second hledger command for further processing.
+This is sometimes convenient for achieving certain kinds of query (though less needed now that queries have become more powerful):

 ``` cli
 # Show running total of food expenses paid from cash.